BabylonJS/Extensions/Amp360Video/README.md

 }
 ```

-### Enable WebGL2
+### Disable WebGL2
-The default setup disables Webgl2 to enhance the compatibility with all platforms.
-Would you wish to enable it in your app for better performances, you can rely on the setup below:
+The default setup enables Webgl2 to enhance the performances of the application.
+In case of compatibility issues with all platforms, would you wish to disable it, you can rely on the setup below:

 #### By HTML configuration
 In the data-setup plugin section:
 ```
-"plugins": { "threeSixty": { "disableWebGL2Support": false } }
+"plugins": { "threeSixty": { "disableWebGL2Support": true } }
 ```

 #### By code configuration